Get a free, no obligation personal loan quote with rates as low as 9.99%

 Down Payment

 Another important factor to consider when applying for a car loan is how much money you have to put down.
-The more you have to put down, the better your chances of getting a car loan with poor credit.
+The bigger your down payment, the better your chances of getting a car loan with poor credit.
 Even with great credit, a higher down payment can result in substantially better loan terms.

 Interest Rate

-This factor refers to the amount of debt you currently have relative to the amount of money you bring in.
-A low debt-to-income ratio shows that you will more easily be able to make regular payments.
-Conversely, a higher debt to income ratio showcases that it will be more difficult for you to make said payments.
+This factor refers to the amount of debt you currently have relative to the amount of money you earn.
+A low debt-to-income ratio shows that you have more money available after all your bills have been paid to put towards your car loan payments.
+Conversely, a higher debt-to-income ratio means that it may be more difficult for you to make car loan payments in the eyes of the lender.

 Term Length